 Redwood is a time-honored choice for outdoor decking.
 Redwood has inherent and natural preservatives that give it resistance to rot and insects.
 It is also the most stable of all softwoods.
-It will not warp, cup or split like other woods when exposed to the elements (moisture, heat, etc.) Redwood is available on a limited basis in few grades for many different uses.
+It is not susceptible to rot and insect infestation like other woods when exposed to the elements (moisture, heat, etc.) Redwood is available on a limited basis in few grades for many different uses.

 The grade of Redwood that we stock for decking and other outdoor projects is construction heart.
 This is the best choice for our climate because it does not allow for any sapwood.
 The heartwood is the only part of a Redwood tree that carries the resistance to decay and insects.